vatesfr/xen-orchestra/docs/xo-server.md

 # xo-server

 XO-Server is the core of Xen Orchestra.
-Its central role opens a lot of possibilities versus other solutions.
-Let's see why.
+Its central role opens a lot of possibilities versus other solutions -  let's see why.

 ### Daemon mode

-As a daemon, XO-server is always up.
-In this way, it can listen and record every event occurring on your whole Xen infrastructure.
-Connections are always open and it can cache informations before serving it to another client (CLI, Web or anything else).
+As a daemon, XO-Server is always up.
+Because of this, it can listen and record every event occurring on your entire Xen infrastructure.
+Connections are always open and it can cache information before serving it to another client (CLI, Web or anything else).

 ### Central point